Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Discussion

 Our focus on predicting fundamental spectral properties of materials is meant to demonstrate the generality of the Mat2Spec framework.
 Demonstration of the model's learning of appropriate materials embeddings for prediction of both phDOS and eDOS indicates that the model will also be suitable for spectral properties calculated from the phDOS or eDOS, such as phonon scattering and spectral absorption.
-We hope that the community will participate in the extension of Mat2Spec to these other domains of materials property prediction.
+We hope that the community will participate in the extension of Mat2Spec to these other domains of materials property prediction. \SK{We also want to note that our model \john{architecture and distribution-based learning are applicable to scientific domains beyond materials science.
+Mat2Spec's probabilistic embedding generator affords} significant control over how we model our latent distribution via a prior distribution.
+Therefore, our model can be generalized to other domains by choosing appropriated prior distributions, model alignment losses, and prediction losses.
+For example, we can choose Poisson loss for counting problems, such as the species' abundance prediction \cite{kong2020deep}, and binary cross entropy loss for classification problems, such as the species' present and absent prediction.\cite{chen2018end}} \john{As a consequence of these underlying connections among different domains, the Mat2Spec architecture can address a broader family of problems within and beyond materials science, an exemplar of our recently-described opportunity to exploit computational synergies between materials science and other scientific domains.\cite{gomes_computational_2021}}